 But most importantly it has plenty of community support with myriads of interesting projects implemented with it floating around in the Open Domain.
-My goal was to have a system I could easily tweak in the field all the way to repurposing it from a simple blinker into anything even not astronomy related If I wish, e.g. a connected security system, a weather station, an EQ platform controller, Dew heter controller, etc right from the observing chair.
+My goal was to have a system I could easily tweak in the field all the way to repurposing it from a simple blinker into anything even not astronomy related if I wish, e.g. a connected security perimeter system, a weather station, an EQ platform controller, dew heater controller, etc, right from the observing chair.
 And that's not just a wish.
-For several years I've been leveraging the great ESP Basic project for such things.
+For several years I've been leveraging the great ESP Basic project for such things development on the go.

-ESP Basic is a very simple set of instructions following the BASIC language structure (with subroutines and Goto steps) custom-taylored to issue commands to ESP8266 micro controller fro a palin text file saved in the flash memory of the chip.
+The Onboard ESP Basic is a very simple set of instructions following the BASIC language structure (with subroutines and Goto steps) custom-tailored to issue commands to ESP8266 microcontroller from a plain text file saved in the flash memory of the chip.
 But most importantly, this firmware also creating a simple web server right on the chip which you can access from ANY web browser over WiFi connection (having the chip connected to your home network or directly to your computer/smartphone/tablet/chromebook).
 Can't you feel opening perspectives yet?
 They are simply insanely enormous...

 My BASIC app for the blinker is just 214 rather short text lines of code total but already implementing the following: